A program to provide teachers with a practical framework and tools for building new learning opportunities into their lesson plans.

 SRI Education is evaluating Start Making!, part of a Making! @ Clubhouses initiative, which provides resources to support hands-on making in Computer Clubhouse locations throughout the world.

-SRI Education is examining initiatives intended to prevent mental health problems and reduce adverse outcomes for people with mental illness.
+SRI Education examined initiatives intended to prevent mental health problems and reduce adverse outcomes for people with mental illness.

 SRI studied the pilot year of a program that aims to promote the expansion of high-quality STEM-rich tinkering activities into afterschool programs serving children from low-income communities.